merely-useful/py-rse/index.md

 We can be messy while we are working and then tidy up later, but experience teaches that we will be more productive if we make tidiness a habit.

-In building the Zipf's Law project we'll follow a widely-used template for organizing small and medium-sized data analysis projects [@Nobl2009].
+In building the Zipf's Law project, we'll follow a widely used template for organizing small and medium-sized data analysis projects [@Nobl2009].
 The project will live in a directory called `zipf`, which will also be a Git repository stored on GitHub (Chapter \@ref(git-cmdline)).
-The following is an abbreviated version of the project directory tree as it appears towards the end of the book:
+The following is an abbreviated version of the project directory tree as it appears toward the end of the book:

 ```text
 zipf/